 Thunderbolt (formerly known as “Light Peak”) is an external connection that allows 10 Gbps (around 1 GB/s) of data transfer in each direction.
 In this tutorial, we will explain everything you need to know about it.

-Thunderbolt can carry either computer data, using the PCI Express protocol, or digital video, using the DisplayPort protocol.
+All versions of the Thunderbolt connection work with the PCI Express and DisplayPort protocols, while Thunderbolt 3 added USB 3.1 and 10G Ethernet to the list.
+Therefore, Thunderbolt can carry either computer data (using PCI Express, USB 3.1 or 10G Ethernet), or digital video (using the DisplayPort protocol).
 This means that the other end of the cable can be attached to either an external storage device such as a DAS (Direct Attached Storage) box featuring a Thunderbolt port or to a video monitor with a Thunderbolt port.
 Since the cable can carry both video and data, the video monitor must have a Thunderbolt chip in order to capture the video data; regular monitors using a DisplayPort or a mini DisplayPort connector won’t work directly with Thunderbolt.
 It is possible that manufacturers will release an external box with a Thunderbolt controller in order to allow a Thunderbolt connection on regular video monitors.